The One, Big, Beautiful Bill Act - A Recap For Military Families (2026 update)

 This does not include all-terrain vehicles and recreational vehicles.
 The tax deduction is only good for tax years 2025-2028 and there are income phase-outs.

-Repeal of Clean Energy Credits
+Repeal of Clean Energy Credits (Already enacted)

 There is a substantial repeal of clean energy credits as it relates to your home or car.
 (Please don't go buy home improvements or cars just to get the credits while you can.)
 I mention this in case you were already thinking about these types of purchases.
 2025 may be the year to do it if you want the credits.